sorabhtomar/iosnd-office-hours/2015-03-10-program-actions-outlets.md

 If you missed it, you can get to it by navigating [here][hangout].

-Here's what Miriam, Eden, Gabrielle and I (Chrisna) covered:
+Here's what Miriam, Eden, Chrisna, and Gabrielle covered:

 ## The Nanodegree program